-The location: The movie is shot in Cinecittà Studios in Rome where the production designer Dante Ferretti and his crew built recreation of New York’s Five Points district.
+The location: The movie was shot in Cinecittà Studios in Rome where the production designer Dante Ferretti and his crew built recreation of New York’s Five Points district.

 3. Chicago (2002)

-The location: This may come as a surprise, but Chicago is not even filmed in the USA.
+The location: This may come as a surprise, but Chicago was not even filmed in the USA.
 The movie was shot in Toronto, Canada.

 2. Fargo (1996)